neelu065/Nich_algo/README.md

 ## Different Niching Algorithm.
 With the above folder consisting of different algorithm,the fINRAND1 and FNRAND1 are working perfectly for both hypersphere and himbalblau function with given constraint.
 fSDE is ready to use.
+fNCDE is not doing good.